-I was going over our schedule with my two younger children, when “it” started – the whining, complaining, and moaning!
-They don’t understand the concept of time, so I thought I’d show them.
-And it’s not their fault!
-That’s when I had a light bulb moment and oh what a moment.
-Let me show you the discussion…
+I was going over our schedule with my two younger children, when “it” started, the whining, complaining, and moaning!
+Sometimes there were all out temper tantrums!
+They did not understand the concept of time.
+It is not their fault and something had to be done to show them.
+That is when I had a light bulb moment and dealing with time from a different perspective was born.

 * Emptying the dishwasher – approx. 5 minutes

-* Loading the dishwasher – approx. 7 minutes (if there were a ton of dishes)
+* Loading the dishwasher – approx. 7 minutes for a lot of dishes

 * Emptying all of the small trash cans and putting in new bags – 4 minutes

 * Picking up after the animal – approx. 5 minutes

 There are 288 Five minute increments in one 24 hour day.
 That means they have a plenty of time to get things done.
 One of the kids even reminded me that I did not add time to sleep.
 8 hours of sleeping time is equal to 96 five minute increments.
 Once all was said and done, they had 192 five minute increments left in the day.

 Some kids need visuals because words do not work.
 Think Snoopy and the Peanuts Gang with the teacher speaking in the classroom.
 I ended up making a long sheet with an entire day of 5 minute increments.
 (Now I wish I had taken a photo.)
 Together we colored in the time it took to do the chores, eat meals, and sleep.
 We also colored in how much time they spent watching TV.
 This went on for about 3 days or so until they got the picture.

 The reality of getting young children to understand reason and dealing with time might be difficult, but it’s a good start in teaching them how to effectively manage their time.
 In the end, the kids and I had fun seeing how long each chore took and reconfiguring our schedule.